The Association

 • sale events for rare old and contemporary Luxembourg roses

-• thematic exhibitions, including the traveling exhibition 'History of the Rose Heritage of Luxembourg', presented each year in another commune's public space during the summer season
+• thematic exhibitions, including the travelling exhibition 'History of the Rose Heritage in Luxembourg', presented each year in another commune's public space during the summer season

 • guided tours of remarkable gardens